-Section 1 Introduction to ending your membership in our plan Ending your membership in the plan may be voluntary (your own choice) or involuntary (not your own choice):

-☐ You might leave our plan because you have decided that you want to leave.
-Sections 2 provide information on ending your membership voluntarily.

-☐ There are also limited situations where you do not choose to leave, but we are required to end your membership.
-Section 4 tells you about situations when we must end your membership.

-If you are leaving our plan, our plan must continue to provide your medical care and prescription drugs and you will continue to pay your cost share until your membership ends.
+Section 1 Introduction to ending your membership in our plan Ending your men own choice): nbership in the plan may be voluntary (your own choice) or involuntary (not your • ave our plan because you have decided that you want to leave.
+Sections 2 provide on ending your membership voluntarily. so limited situations where you do not choose to leave, but we are required to end rship.
+Section 4 tells you about situations when we must end your membership. • f you are leaving our plan, our plan must continue to provide your medical care and prescription drugs and you will continue to pay your cost share until your membership ends. permitted, or yo Period (ROCP). prior to ending y understand your care coverage of membership in o Section 2 When can you end your membership in our plan?

-In the event you choose to end your membership in our plan, re-enrollment may not be permitted, or you may have to wait until your plan sponsor's next Retiree Option Change Period (ROCP).
-You should consult with SHBP regarding the availability of other coverage prior to ending your plan membership outside of your plan sponsor's ROCP.
-It is important to understand your plan sponsor's eligibility policies, and the possible impact to your retiree health care coverage options and other retirement benefits before submitting your request to end your membership in our plan.

 Section 2.1 Where can you get more information about when you can end your membership?
-If you have any questions about ending your membership you can: Call your plan sponsor Call Customer Service.
-Find the information in the Medicare & You 2023 handbook.
-Contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-(TTY 1-877-486-2048).
+If you have any q uestions about ending your membership you can: ☐ Call your pla n sponsor ☐ Call Custom er Service. ☐ Find the info rmation in the Medicare & You 2023 handbook.